Nissan Rogue 2008-2013 / Rogue Select 2014-2105: problems, fuel economy, engine

 The first-generation Nissan Rogue is a practical fuel-efficient 5-seater SUV.
 After the second-generation 2014 Rogue went on sale, the first-generation Rogue continued to be sold in the U.S. through 2014 and 2015 as Nissan Rogue Select.

 2013 Nissan Rogue.

 The Rogue (and Rogue Select) has a 4-cylinder engine and comes with front- or all-wheel drive.
 The only transmission choice is a continuously variable transmission (CVT).
 The Rogue/Rogue Select is one of the most fuel-efficient all-wheel drive vehicles on the used car market.

-The interior is simple and functional.
-Front seats are comfortable.
+The interior is functional and comfortable.
 The steering tilts but doesn't telescope.
 The rear seat space is good and the access is easy.
 The rear seats fold flat for extra cargo space.
-The Rogue drives like a car and has a comfortable, quiet ride.
+The Rogue drives like a car and has a compliant, quiet ride.
 What are the reported problems and trouble spots to watch out for?

-Nissan Rogue Problems: A bad wheel bearing can cause a humming noise that gets louder when driving at higher speed.
+Nissan Rogue Problems: A bad wheel bearing can cause a humming noise that becomes louder when driving at higher speeds.
 The wheel bearing replacement will cost from $320 to $460.

 The fuel level sensor in the sending unit can fail, causing inaccurate fuel gauge reading.

 Tire pressure sensors are also known to fail.
 Replacing one tire pressure sensor will cost from $120 to $170.
 A bad EVAP vent control valve can cause the Check Engine light with the code P0455.